targetteal/o2-pt/rule-book.md

 ## No implicit expectations

-You may deny requests to take specific actions if no matching explicit accountability is captured in the requested role's description.
-However, you should always accept suggestions and actions if you think they fit your role's purpose, even if no explicit accountability is recorded.
+You may deny requests to take specific projects and actions if no matching explicit accountability is captured in the requested role's description.
+However, you should always accept projects and actions if you think they fit your role's purpose, even if no explicit accountability is recorded.

 ## Everything is allowed by default